 Can International Students Study in Austria for Free?

-What Are the Requirements of Studying in Austria?
+What are the General Requirements to Study in Austria?

 Undergraduate students need a high school certificate equivalent to the Austrian Matura Exam Certification.
 As for graduate applicants, a bachelor’s degree in a related field is necessary.
 Sufficient German knowledge is required as well.